AzureDoom/LevelingCore/docs/configuration/standard-configuration.md

 - `ZONE`
 - `SPAWN_ONLY`

-Determines how player level is calculated, based on nearby players.
+Determines how mob level is calculated.

 ---